dssg/matching-tool/docs/sources/admin/install.md

 2. Install [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
 3. Bring up the docker containers using our development docker-compose: `docker-compose up`
 4. Initialize the database and users.
 You can use this script to get set up easily, including a user 'testuser@example.com' with password 'password', that you can use to log in: `sh scripts/create_test_users_docker.sh`

+### Using the Filesystem

+The code in both the webapp and the matching service support both S3 and filesystem schemes for storage.
+However, since they need to communicate data between each other, and by default they are in separate Docker containers with separate filesystems, to use the filesystem you must also modify the docker-compose.yml to mount a shared volume from the host machine between the `webapp`, `webapp_worker`, and `matcher_worker` containers.

+For instance: `mkdir ./shared-volume; chmod 777 ./shared-volume` would then allow you to add the following volume to each of those containers:

+`- ./shared-volume:/shared-volume`

+With this in place, each container will have a `/shared-volume` directory that can be used as a base path in `webapp.env`